 - wages and salaries;

+- fringe benefit tax;

-- annual leave;
+- leave entitlements;

-- sick leave;
+- termination payments;

-- long service leave;
+- workcover premiums; and

-- superannuation expenses which are reported differently depending upon whether employees are members of defined benefit or defined contribution plans;
+- superannuation expenses which are reported differently depending upon whether employees are members of defined benefit or defined contribution plans.

-- workcover premium; and

-- departure packages.

 Defined Contribution Superannuation Plans

 In relation to defined contribution (i.e. accumulation) superannuation plans, the associated expense is simply the employer contributions that are paid or payable in respect of employees who are members of these plans during the reporting period.
 Contributions to defined contribution superannuation plans are expensed when incurred.